 - Minimum diagonal display size for the primary display of 7-inches or larger.

 If you upgrade from an older version of Windows 10, the new feature update should install in the same hardware configuration whether you use the Windows Update, Media Creation Tool, Update Assistant, or ISO file, since the requirements haven’t changed.
-However, remember that Microsoft will be rolling out Windows 10 21H1 gradually and placing a temporary block on devices that are not yet compatible, which means that you may not see it right away upon release.
+However, remember that Microsoft will be rolling out the Windows 10 May 2021 Update gradually and placing a temporary block on devices that are not yet compatible, which means that you may not see it right away upon release.